Christy-cyber/Cryptocurrencies/README.md

 - Software and Programming Languages: Jupyter Notebook v.
 6.4.6; Python v.
 3.8.3 :: Anaconda, Inc.; conda v.
 4.11.0; scikit-learn v.
 0.23.1:: Anaconda, Inc.

 ## Results
+PCA was used to reduce preprocessed data to three dimensions after data were scaled.
+An elbow curve indicated that four clusters

 ## Summary